Find Your Registration Form

 Step 1: Select the registration package that best describes the difficulties you are experiencing.

 If you are having difficulty with your studies and want to explore whether you may have a disability that is affecting your ability to be successful at university, fill out the registration package that best describes the difficulties you experience with your learning.
 To protect your information, all University staff receiving information follow University policies and guidelines, the Freedom of Information and Protection of Privacy Act and other legal requirements.

 Submit the registration package.
 In order to receive academic accommodations for the December 2017 exam period students must submit completed registration packages to Accessibility Services by November 6, 2017.
 You can submit the package by email, fax or mail or hand it into our front desk.

 Step 3: Make a consultation appointment

-Once you submit your registration package, the Front Desk staff will contact you to set a date and time for a consultation appointment with a disability advisor.
+Once you submit your registration package, the Front Desk staff will contact you to set a date and time for a consultation appointment with a Accessibility Advisor.
 This can be done in person, over the phone, or by email.

 In the appointment, the advisor will review with you the difficulties you are experiencing and, if appropriate, suggest the next steps in getting assessed by a professional.

 If you are having difficulties, you should also:

 Choose an appropriate registration package from the DOCUMENTS list above.